The Top 10 Rides & Attractions at Emerald Park 🇮🇪

 10. Air Race

 Air Race is one of the first rides you come to when you enter Emerald Park.
-It’s got double seats designed to resemble airplanes which rotate upside down as the ride spins.
-It’s got fairly basic theming, especially when compared to some of the other amazing Zamperla Air Race rides we’ve been on like the INSANE Scarecrow Scare Raid in Warner Bros World in Abu Dhabi but maybe a move to somewhere near Flight School might sort it out.
+It’s got double seats designed to resemble aeroplanes which rotate upside down as the ride spins.
+It was manufactured by Zamperla and opened back in 2015.
+It’s got fairly basic theming, especially when compared to some of the other Zamperla Air Race rides we’ve been on like the INSANE Scarecrow Scare Raid in Warner Bros World in Abu Dhabi but maybe a move to somewhere near Flight School might sort it out.
+The ride pulls up to 3Gs of force as it loops you 360 degrees and holds 24 riders at a time.
 Air Race is a fun ride that turns you upside down with a bit of force and is a decent start to the top 10.

 Live out your Top Gun fantasy as you spin upside down on Air Race!